nopara73/ForeverAloneProgramming/README.md

-# ForeverAlone: Getting Shit Done
+# Forever Alone Process (FAP)
-Roadmap and Software Development Methodology for Sole Programmers and Freelancers
+Software Development Methodology and Roadmap for Sole Programmers and Freelancers

 ##Motivation
-I have been struggling to find any minimal software development methodology that can work for relatively small, one-two person projects.
+I had been struggling to find any minimal software development methodology that can work for relatively small, one-two person projects.
 When I researched the topic it was not uncommon to find testimonies like ["I held a progress meeting with myself over a one-man burn down chart every morning"](http://programmers.stackexchange.com/questions/59713/best-development-methodology-for-one-person).

-Personally [Programming motherfucker](http://programming-motherfucker.com/) style cowboy programming often lead me to unfinished projects and frustration.
-Sadly I was never able to fully get the hang of the popular [agile methodologies](https://en.wikipedia.org/wiki/Agile_software_development), no matter how much I tried.
-So I went back in time to university, where the infamous, traditional [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) had been forced down to our throats, way before we ever acquired any software development experience.
+Personally [Programming motherfucker](http://programming-motherfucker.com/) style cowboy programming often lead me to unfinished projects and frustration, I am just not that good yet.
+Sadly I was never able to fully get the hang of the today popular [agile methodologies](https://en.wikipedia.org/wiki/Agile_software_development), no matter how much I tried.
+So I went back in time to university, where the infamous, traditional [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) had been forced down our throats, way before we ever acquired any software development experience.
 Despite the bad timing on learning it, I liked it.
 This gave me the first insight to the big picture of what the hell is going on in a corporate ~~workpace~~ playground.
 Several years ago this thread of thoughts led me to [Agile Unified Process](http://www.ambysoft.com/unifiedprocess/agileUP.html) (AUP) and started to use it in my solo projects.

 > If nobody supervises you, you have to supervise yourself.
 (Bucket list, Item 179, status: completed - first time  I quote myself.)